Vodiboi/Fractal-Visualizer/README.md

 - You didn't access a variable x with \$x, but instead using x.
 The initialization for a variable should not include a "\$", but using that variable always should.
 - You didn't make the struct Main, in which case do so, and let it contain all info needed.
 - A parenthesis was unmatched.
 Be careful with parentheses.
 - You used "i" to reference a complex number.
-This program is based on python, so "j" should always be run If there is no error and the screen doesn't update seemingly, it may be the case that your fractal is so dense that you can't notice the change when increasing recursion, which I have personally run into myself.
+This program is based on python, so "j" should always be used

+If there is no error and the screen doesn't update seemingly, it may be the case that your fractal is so dense that you can't notice the change when increasing recursion, which I have personally run into myself.
 There is no fix for this, other than maybe moving the start and end coordinates of your fractal to enlarge it.